-19.9.
+- 19.9.
 Deviation Pay.
-Deviation movement shall not be used to cover casual leave.
-Any deviation from a member's scheduled work hours on a scheduled work day will require the City to pay the member whose hours of work are changed at time and one-half (1-1/2) of the member's regular rate of pay for each hour of deviation, except as follows:

-- A. Where the change is made at the member's request or with the member's consent; - B. Where the change is a result of a shift change lasting one week or more; - C. Where the change is a result of the member being assigned to restricted duty; - D. Where a member is sent to a school conducted by an outside agency, and the school is of more than a 10-hour duration. - E. Where a member is scheduled for department-wide training that requires a schedule change.
+Any deviation from a member's scheduled work hours on a scheduled work day will require the City to pay the member whose hours of work are changed at time and one-half (1-1/2) of the member's regular rate of pay for each hour of deviation, except as follows: - A. Where the change is made at the member's request or with the member's consent; - B. Where the change is a result of a shift change lasting one week or more; - C. Where the change is a result of the member being assigned to restricted duty; - D. Where a member is sent to a school conducted by an outside agency, and the school is of more than a 10-hour duration. - E. Where a member is scheduled for department-wide training that requires a schedule change.

 Deviation pay does not apply when a member's hours are deviated from by two (2) hours or less.
-Deviation pay must be paid and cannot be earned as compensatory time.